masadcv/ScribblesWikiMONAILabelTemp/scribbles.md

 <br>

 ## 2. Scribbles-based Label Refinement
 The workflow for this approach uses all connections in Fig. 1.
-It relies on a pre-trained deep learning model to provide initial segmentations which are shown to an annotator who provides scribbles in places where correction is required.
-The original input volume, deep learning model output and user-scribbles are then used in scribbles-based label refinement stage which applies the correction using an energy optimisation technique (as shown in Fig. 4).
+It relies on a pre-trained deep learning model to provide initial segmentations which are shown to an annotator who provides scribbles in places where corrections are required.
+The original input volume, deep learning model's output and user-scribbles are then used in scribbles-based label refinement stage which applies the correction using an energy optimisation technique (as shown in Fig. 4).
 The process can be repeated to provide additional user-scribbles to further refine the initial segmentations after which the label is saved into a dataset.

 <span class="img_container center" style="display: block;">
     <img alt="test" src="figures/scribbles-scribbles-based-label-refine.png" style="display:block; margin-left: auto; margin-right: auto;" title="caption"width=70% />